rambasnet/Python-Fundamentals/labs/dicts/morsecodepalindromes/README.md

 ## Lab Instructions

 1. Open your CS0Lab-... repo in VS Code
-2. Create a lab folder **morsecodepalindromes** inside your CS0Lab-... repository
+2. Create a lab folder **dicts** inside your CS0Lab-... repository
-3. Inside the lab folder, create two files provided in the lab folder.
+3. Inside the lab folder, create two files morsecode.py and test_morsecode.py.
 4. Type the partial code stub provided and fix all FIXMEs.
 (80 points)
 5. Follow best programming practices by using proper white spaces, comments, etc.